mkondratyev85/raster_tracer/README.md

-at each segment of this curved line, with this plugin you can click at the beginning of the curved line and at the end of the curved line, and it will automatically trace over black pixels (or pixels that are almost black) from the beginning to the end.
+at each segment of this curved line, with this plugin you can click at the beginning of the curved line and at the end of the curved line, and it will automatically trace over black pixels (or pixels that are almost black) starting from the beginning to the end.
 By using this plugin you reduce clicks while digitizing raster maps.